MicrosoftDocs/well-architected/well-architected/service-guides/azure-kubernetes-service.md

 - Azure Kubernetes Service

 When discussing the Well Architected pillars best practices with Azure Kubernetes Service, it's important to distinguish between *cluster* and *workload*.
-Cluster best pratices are a shared responsibility between the cluster admin and their resource provider, while workload best prectices are the domain of a developer.
-Azure Kubernetes Service has considerations and recommendations for both of these roles.
+Cluster best practices are a shared responsibility between the cluster admin and their resource provider, while workload best practices are the domain of a developer.
+This article has considerations and recommendations for both of these roles.

 > [!NOTE]
 > In the **design checklist** and **list of recommendations** under each pillar below, callouts are made to indicate whether each choice is applicable to *cluster* architecture, *workload* architecture, or both.